 - Its scalable solution.
 If we need more hosts, add more switches at leaf.

 - It’s a routed network, which limits to Layer 2 domain and adding VXLAN on the top it allows to move traffic without changing IP address.
-It also focuses on east and west traffic pattern.
+It also focuses on the east and west traffic pattern.

 Before the industry settled on IP routing within the datacenter, various solutions were proposed to support bridging as the interconnect without STP.
 Solutions such as Trill and Shortest Path Bridging (SPB), and cisco FabricPath were deployed in some networks which used Mac-in-Mac frame Encapsulation.